 Exotic to Australia

-The tiny adult Khapra beetle (top) and juvenile larvae (bottom) pictured on grains of rice.Credit: Science and Surveillance Group, Department of Agriculture, Water and the Environment
+The tiny adult Khapra beetle (top) and juvenile larvae (bottom) pictured on grains of rice.Credit: Science and Surveillance Group, Department of Agriculture, Fisheries and Forestry

 Features: A tiny beetle pest that infests stored produce such as grain shipments or silos, eating the produce and making it inedible.